netscaler/netscaler-k8s-ingress-controller/deployment/aws/README.md

 For information, see [Deploy Netscaler VPX in High Availability INC mode as ingress for Amazon EKS](../../docs/deploy/deploy-vpx-ha-inc-on-aws.md).

-# Deploy Citrix Ingress Controller in EKS with Netscaler VPX
+# Deploy Netscaler ingress controller in EKS with Netscaler VPX

-For information, see [Deploy Citrix Ingress Controller in EKS with Netscaler VPX](quick-deploy-cic/README.md).
+For information, see [Deploy Netscaler ingress controller in EKS with Netscaler VPX](quick-deploy-cic/README.md).

 # Deploy a Netscaler CPX Instance in Docker